-1. Procedures.
-The procedures governing appeals on individual and class complaints and grievances (if applicable) are found at 29 C.F.R. § 1614.401-405.
-A written appeal must be submitted by mail, personal delivery or facsimile ((202) 663-7022) to the Director, Office of Federal Operations, EEOC, P.O.
-Box 77960, Washington, D.C.
-20013.
-The complainant should use EEOC Form 573, Notice of Appeal/Petition, and describe the FLRA decision giving rise to the appeal.
+- 1. Procedures.
+The procedures governing appeals on individual and class complaints and grievances (if applicable) are found at 29 C.F.R. §§ 1614.401-1614.410.
+Appeals must be filed with the Director, Office of Federal Operations, Equal Employment Opportunity Commission: - a. by mail directed to P.O.
+Box 77960, Washington, DC 20013; or - b. by email; or - c. through FedSEP or the EEOC's Public Portal, as applicable; or - d. by personal delivery; or - e. by facsimile.

+Appellant should use EEOC Form 573, Notice of Appeal/Petition, and should indicate what is being appealed.
 (See 29 C.F.R. § 1614.403(a)).

-2. Appealable Matters.
-Appealable matters include:
+- 2. Appealable Matters.
+Appealable matters include: - a.

-- a.
 Dismissal of an entire complaint; - b.
 The final FLRA decision on the merits and/or partial dismissal of the complaint; - c.
 The award of attorney's fees or costs; and - d.
 Failure to comply with the terms of a settlement agreement.
 (See 29 C.F.R. § 1614.504).

-3. Non-appealable Decisions.
-A complainant may not appeal to the EEOC when:
+- 3. Non-appealable Decisions.
+A complainant may not appeal to the EEOC when: - a.

-- a.
 The Agency dismisses some but not all claims in a complaint; - b.
 A determination has not been made on all issues in the complaint; - c.
-The issue of discrimination giving rise to the complaint is being considered, or has been considered, in connection with any other appeal by the complainant to the EEOC: - d.
+The issue of discrimination giving rise to the complaint is being considered, or has been considered, in connection with any other appeal by the complainant to the EEOC; - d.
 A final FLRA decision has been issued on the merits of the mixed case complaint; or - e.
 An FLRA decision rejects or cancels a mixed case complaint, unless a misapplication of procedures is alleged.